Last Updated on July 29, 2021 by Stacy Sampson, DO

 Everyone is Not Always Supportive

 I’d love to be able to tell my readers everyone is always uplifting, supportive, and kind to one another.
 (So far, the vast majority have been!)
 However, were that entirely the case, our mission would be unnecessary.
 (I look forward to the day, though!)
-In the meantime, I’ll share the not-so-wonderful side of contracting an STD and living with an STD too.
+In the meantime, I’ll share the not-so-wonderful side of contracting an STI and living with one.

 And then, as quickly as I write about it, I’ll drop it.
 (Of course, if you have an opinion, you are welcome to comment.)

-Sleeping With as Many People as Possible in order to Spread Your STD
+Sleeping With as Many People as Possible in order to Spread Your STI/STD

 Someone had the gall to say I slept with people intentionally trying to spread my infection.
 And I’ve heard this voiced about others with infections as well.

 To boot, I’ve heard this from more than one unrelated person.
-They assumed I was so angry about contracting an STD, I proceeded to sleep with as many people as possible in order to spread my infection – a different iteration included me wanting to hurt as many men as possible.
-(Read more about my opinion on anger and STDs in this post.)
+They assumed I was so angry about contracting an STI/STD, I proceeded to sleep with as many people as possible in order to spread my infection – a different iteration included me wanting to hurt as many partners as possible.
+(Read more about my opinion on anger and STIs in this post.)

-My initial response included expletives inappropriate for the website – something along the lines of, ‘Are you kidding me?’
+My initial response included expletives – something along the lines of, “Are you kidding me?”

 I wasn’t even certain whether to laugh or be terribly offended…